armory/docs/content/en/cd-as-a-service/tutorials/deploy-demo-app.md

 ## 2. Create credentials

 Create a new set of credentials for the demo Remote Network Agents.
-Name the credentials "sample-app".
+Name the credentials "sample-rna".

 {{< include "cdaas/client-creds.md" >}}